-- 4 A reference type qualifier shall appear in a qualifier list only when the list also contains a shared type qualifier. - 5 A shared type qualifier can appear anywhere a type qualifier can appear except that it shall not appear in the specifier-qualifier-list of a structure declaration unless it qualifies a pointer's referenced type, nor shall it appear in any declarator where prohibited by section 6.5.2. - 6 A layout qualifier of [\] shall not appear in the declaration specifiers of a pointer type. - 7 A layout qualifier shall not appear in the type qualifiers for the referenced type in a pointer to void type.
+- 4 A reference type qualifier shall appear in a qualifier list only when the list also contains a shared type qualifier. - 5 A shared type qualifier can appear anywhere a type qualifier can appear except that it shall not appear in the specifier-qualifier-list of a structure declaration unless it qualifies a pointer's referenced type, nor shall it appear in any declarator where prohibited by section 6.5.2. - 6 A layout qualifier of [\] shall not appear in the declaration specifiers of a pointer type. - 7 A layout qualifier of [\] shall not appear in the declaration specifiers of a declaration whose storage-class specifier is typedef. - 8 A layout qualifier shall not appear in the type qualifiers for the referenced type in a pointer to void type.

-- 8 Shared accesses shall be either strict or relaxed.
-Strict and relaxed shared accesses behave as described in section 5.1.2.3 of this document. - 9 An access shall be determined to be strict or relaxed as follows.
+- 9 Shared accesses shall be either strict or relaxed.
+Strict and relaxed shared accesses behave as described in section 5.1.2.3 of this document. - 10 An access shall be determined to be strict or relaxed as follows.
 If the referenced type is strict-qualified or relaxed-qualified, the access shall be strict or relaxed, respectively.
-Otherwise the access shall be determined to be strict or relaxed by the UPC pragma rules, as described in section 6.6.1 of this document. - 10 The layout qualifier dictates the blocking factor for the type being shared qualified.
-This factor is the nonnegative number of consecutive elements (when evaluating pointer-to-shared arithmetic and array declarations) which have affinity to the same thread.
+Otherwise the access shall be determined to be strict or relaxed by the UPC pragma rules, as described in section 6.6.1 of this document. - 11 The layout qualifier dictates the blocking factor for the type being shared qualified.
+This factor is the nonnegative number of consecutive objects with ultimate element type of the array (when evaluating pointer-to-shared arithmetic and array declarations) which have affinity to the same thread.
 If the optional constant expression is 0 or is not specified (i.e. []), this indicates an indefinite blocking factor where all elements have affinity to the same thread.
 If there is no layout qualifier, the blocking factor has the default value (1).
 The blocking factor is also referred to as the block size.

-$^{13}{\rm E.g.},$ struct S1 { shared char \ p1; }; is allowed, while struct S2 { char \ shared p2; }; is not.
+$^{17}{\rm E.g.},$ struct S1 { shared char \ p1; }; is allowed, while struct S2 { char \ shared p2; }; is not.

-- 11 A layout qualifier which does not specify an indefinite block size is said to specify a definite block size. - 12 The block size is a part of the type compatibility - 13 For purposes of assignment compatibility, generic pointers-to-shared behave as if they always have a compatible block size. - 14 If the layout qualifier is of the form '[ \ ]', the shared object is distributed as if it had a block size of where 'a' is the array being distributed.
+- 12 A layout qualifier which does not specify an indefinite block size is said to specify a definite block size. - 13 The block size is a part of the type compatibility - 14 For purposes of assignment compatibility, generic pointers-to-shared behave as if they always have a compatible block size. - 15 The effective type of a shared object is the type as determined by [ISO/IEC00 Sec.
+6.5], with the top-level (rightmost) shared qualifier removed. - 16 If the layout qualifier is of the form '[ \ ]', the shared object is distributed as if it had a block size of where 'a' is the array being distributed.